Frank–Tamm formula: Derivation of Frank–Tamm formula

 If $\lambda$ has a positive real part (usually true), the exponential will cause the expression to vanish rapidly at large distances, meaning all the energy is deposited near the path.
-However, this isn't true when $\lambda$ is purely imaginary – this instead causes the exponential to become 1 and then is independent of $a$, meaning some of the energy escapes to infinity as radiation – this is Cherenkov radiation.
+However, this is not true when $\lambda$ is purely imaginary – this instead causes the exponential to become 1 and then is independent of $a$, meaning some of the energy escapes to infinity as radiation – this is Cherenkov radiation.